svewap/nnrestapi/Documentation/About/Index.rst

 We wanted to offer a **good documentation** with as many :ref:`examples <examples>` as possible.
 So you (and we) can copy and paste - no matter if you are a front- or backend-developer.
-And no matter if this is the first time you are building a REST Api - or if you're an expert.
+And no matter if this is the first time you are building an Api in TYPO3 - or if you're an expert.

 We've invested a lot of time in creating functional and editable examples on **CodePen** and also integrated a miniature "Postman" in the :ref:`backend-module <screenshots>` so you can test your endpoints without having to leave the TYPO3 environment.

-TYPO3 Rest Api - walkthrough
+Quick Walkthrough
 -----------------------------

 Overview of the installation and backend features of the extension.